jensendw/concourse-helm-resource/README.md

-# Helm Resource for Concourse
+# Helm Resource for Concourse that supports AWS EKS

+This is a fork of linkyard/concourse-helm-resource that supports AWS EKS

 Deploy to [Kubernetes Helm](https://github.com/kubernetes/helm) from [Concourse](https://concourse.ci/).